-SHORT-TERM SOLUTION LONG-TERM SOLUTION Aramark Correctional Services would retain a minimum two-week supply of products on the premises.
+EVENT SHORT-TERM SOLUTION LONG-TERM SOLUTION Strike by Supplier Aramark Correctional Services would retain a minimum two-week supply of products on the premises.
 Change supplier to previously determined alternate.
-Aramark Correctional Services will have the front-line manager, district manager, and other previously screened personnel on call.
+Lockout of Employees Aramark Correctional Services will have the front-line manager, district manager, and other previously screened personnel on call.
 In the event that sufficient staff is unavailable to produce the menu, the lockdown menu would be used.
 Aramark Correctional Services will have back-up personnel to call on.
 Advertise for additional personnel.
-Lockdown menu may be used until sufficient staff is available for normal production.
+Lockdown of Inmates Lockdown menu may be used until sufficient staff is available for normal production.
 Use staff on call and newly hired personnel to produce and pre-plate thermal trays.
-Depending on the situation, Aramark Correctional Services will use an alternate menu and/or food produced at other facilities in the area.
+I Loss of Utilities and/ or facilities due to flooding, earthquake, fire, explosion, hurricane, etc. Depending on the situation, Aramark Correctional Services will use an alternate menu and/or food produced at other facilities in the area.
 NOTE: Will attempt to use food that is still safe in stock.
 An alternate menu will be developed according to the production capabilities of the kitchen.
-Will use a lockdown menu.
+Loss of Regular Kitchen Workers Will use a lockdown menu.
 Hire temporary staff to replace crew.
-Use other production techniques and/ or make substitutions to accommodate equipment still in operation.
+Equipment Breakdowns Use other production techniques and/ or make substitutions to accommodate equipment still in operation.
 Assist you in replacing any equipment not repairable.
-Aramark Correctional Services would retain a minimum two-week supply of products on the premises.
-Aramark Correctional Services will have the front-line manager, district manager, and other previously screened personnel on call.
-In the event that sufficient staff is unavailable to produce the menu, the lockdown menu would be used.
-Aramark Correctional Services will have back-up personnel to call on.
-Lockdown menu may be used until sufficient staff is available for normal production.
-Depending on the situation, Aramark Correctional Services will use an alternate menu and/or food produced at other facilities in the area.
-NOTE: Will attempt to use food that is still safe in stock.
-Will use a lockdown menu.
+I .